Privatehive/gcp-hosted-github-runner/README.md

 ## Quickstart

 #### 1. Apply Terraform
-Add this Terraform module to your root module and provide the missing values:
+Add this Terraform module to your root module and provide/adjust the values:

 ``` hcl
 provider "google" {